-Two years on, how has your view changed and are you now wanting to move towards digital rather than cash payments?
+Has your view now changed and do you think we should make a move towards digital rather than cash payments?

 In a week when the brand new UK £10 bank note was been released, there has been much discussion about the future relevance of coins and notes in our society.

 Does cash have a future in our society?